Application Deadline: 12 July 2021 at 5pm (BST).

 - Project presentations

-Fellows present updates on their research projects to help develop presentation skills, provide a forum for peer-review and to analyse issues outside their own area of expertise.
+Fellows present updates on their research projects which help develop presentation skills, provide a valuable forum for peer-review, and to think about and analyse issues outside their own area of expertise.

 - Personal development coaching

-Fellows have access to one-on-one sessions with a dedicated coach as a way to grow their self-awareness.
-Fellows work with the coach to set personal development objectives which they work to meet during their fellowship and beyond.
+Fellows join the Academy seeking to grow their self-awareness through one-on-one sessions with a dedicated coach, with whom they set personal development objectives which they work to meet during their fellowship and beyond.

 - Media training

-Fellows learn effective interview skills needed for television and radio culminating in a mock interview from which they receive feedback on style and any areas of improvement
+Fellows learn how to interview effectively on television and radio, culminating in a mock interview from which they receive feedback on their presentation style and any areas of improvement.

 - ‘Leadership in the 21st Century’ Breakfast Briefings

-All fellows benefit from priority access to the ‘Leadership in the 21st Century’ Breakfast Briefings series.
-There, they have the opportunity to discuss leadership experiences and learn in an informal setting with leaders from government, business, media and the non-profit sectors.
+Academy fellows have priority in participating in the ‘Leadership in the 21st Century’ Breakfast Briefings series, giving them the opportunity to discuss leadership experiences and lessons in an informal setting with acknowledged leaders from government, business, media and the non-profit sectors.